 The ordinance designating a historic district must specify district boundaries (this ordinance clarifies that the boundaries must be reasonably drawn in relation to the historic resources that the district is intended to preserve).
 It must also spell out standards for development within the district (new construction, as well as alteration or demolition of existing structures).

-This ordinance clarifies that development standards may vary between districts, because each district is different (this ordinance does not establish "one-size-fits-all" standards for all historic districts).
-This ordinance also clarifies that the Common Council may amend historic district boundaries and development standards by the same process used to designate a historic district.
+Development standards for each district must be designed to preserve the historic character of the district, but standards may vary within and between districts (this ordinance does not establish "one-size-fits-all" standards for historic districts).
+This ordinance clarifies that the Common Council may amend historic district boundaries and development standards by the same process used to designate a historic district.